atom/github/docs/rfcs/003-pull-request-review.md

 ![submit review](https://user-images.githubusercontent.com/378023/46927736-ef54e400-d071-11e8-99d9-0ea1001fc50d.png)

 * The review summary is a TextEditor that may be used to compose a summary comment.
-* Files with peding review comments are listed and make it possible to navigate between them.
+* Files with pending review comments are listed and make it possible to navigate between them.
 * A review can be marked as "Comment", "Approve" or "Recommend changes" (.com's "Request changes").
 * Choosing "Cancel" dismisses the review and any comments made.
 If there are local review comments that will be lost, a confirmation prompt is shown first.
 * Choosing "Submit review" submits the drafted review to GitHub.